zoriya/blog/content/blogs/vim/index.md

 In vim, files are stored in `buffers`.
 You can think of a buffer as an invisible tab.
 Since a buffer is invisible, you don't need to close them nor do you manually select one in a list.
 Instead, you mostly jump around opened buffers using something called the jump list.

-As its name imply, it records when you open another file, use "Go to definition/implementation" to move elsewhere or any other action that makes the cursor jump.
+As its name imply, the jump list records when you open another file, use "Go to definition/implementation" to move elsewhere or any other action that makes the cursor jump.
 This list can then be used to jump back and forth between all those positions by using <kbd>CTRL</kbd>+<kbd>o</kbd> or <kbd>CTRL</kbd>+<kbd>i</kbd>.

 This is kinda like the "Abandon open tabs" approach with an extra jump list to quickly go back and forth on recently viewed files.